 Feet swell a ½ size by afternoon.
 Size shoes accordingly.

-About 77 percent of the 306 injuries recorded in Yellowstone in 2003-04 were leg sprains, strains, abrasions, and lacerations.
+Almost 80 percent of the injuries Yellowstone records are leg sprains, strains, abrasions, and lacerations.
 Takeaway: Watch your step.
 To prevent a stumble, wear high boots, use poles, and cinch balanceskewing gear dangling from your pack.
 And scan the trail for rain-slick tree roots, wet leaves, and ice patches.
 Improve balance by doing proprioception (sensing your body’s movement and orientation) exercises, like standing on one leg for five minutes (bonus points for eyes closed).

 Though mobiles can save your bacon, they can also encourage risk-taking.
 So drop it in a zip-top bag and forget you have it until an emergency.
 For best reception, head to high ground and hold the phone away from your body, which can block the signal.
 If you get a signal, return to the same spot for calls; your phone will remember the tower locations.
 Save battery life by texting, and keeping it turned off and warm; for smartphones, also dim the screen and disable syncs and apps.